 Marcus Cash ISA

-Despite the eroding benefits of the Cash ISAs, we are still seeing new players, particularly the digital, challenger banks such as Marcus, releasing new Cash ISA products.
+Despite the eroding benefits of the Cash ISAs, we are still seeing new players release new Cash ISA products.
+This is particularly true of the digital, challenger banks such as Marcus.

 Already a firm favourite with digital bank enthusiasts and general savers, Marcus is a relatively new personal banking service from Goldman Sachs.

-Cash ISAs don’t offer the same advantages that they used to, so for most people a high-interest savings account is better.
-But for high earners with large savings, they still have a place and offer powerful tax-free returns in the long run.
+Cash ISAs don’t offer the same advantages that they did.
+So, for most people, a high-interest savings account may offer greater flexibility.
+But for high earners with large savings, Cash ISAs still have a place and offer powerful tax-free returns in the long run.